 ERIC IN THE LOOP

-Neurodivergent Artist and Creative Studio
+ND Artist and Creative Studio

-I use AI as an intentional collaborator to create surreal portraits, disco-futurist motifs, and cosmic terrains that hold a live tension—joy and grief, connection and letting go.
-I translate those worlds into site-specific visuals and short-form generative video for spaces and screens.
+I use AI as an intentional collaborator to create surreal portraits, disco-futurist motifs, and cosmic terrains that evolve into environmental graphics, murals, installations, and generative motion pieces for real spaces and screens.

 DEFINED